yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/pages/group.md

 {% include spareline.html%}
 {% include image.html image_path="../pics/zionsheng.png" image_width="20%" %}

 ##### Zion Sheng
-I am a Research Technician at Duke Neurosurgery, supervised by Dr. Yi Zhang.
+I am a Research Technician II supervised by Dr. Yi Zhang.
 I completed my undergraduate training at CUFE and UCLA, followed by a master's degree in ECE at Duke.
 Prior to my current position, I engaged in various projects at Duke Pathology, Duke ECE, and Mizzou EECS, where I co-authored several publications and presentations.
 My research is centered around highly efficient learning algorithms and digital biomedicine.
 In Dr. Yi Zhang's lab, I am dedicated to the development of innovative and useful computational methods for integrative omics data analysis across multiple modalities.
 Outside work, I enjoy working out, reading, and having fun with friends.